Stochastic fluctuation and transport of tokamak edge plasmas with the resonant magnetic perturbation field: Results and discussion

-One may consider that the reduced $\hat{C}$, i.e. less predictable distribution of temperature fluctuation patterns, is simply due to the increased broadband fluctuation instead of the field line stochastization.
-Fig.~\ref{fig:nf} shows the analysis of $\hat{C}$ in the H-mode plasma including a natural ELM free phase without the external perturbation field.
-The natural ELM free phase appears around 3.25~sec.
-The pedestal grows without the ELM crash and the broadband temperature fluctuation amplitude increases significantly as shown in Fig.~\ref{fig:nf}(b).
-The spectral analysis found that the increased fluctuation in both the RMP ELM suppression phase and the natural ELM free phase has the similar wavenumber distribution ($k_\theta \rho_\mathrm{i} < 1$ where $k_\theta$ is the poloidal wavenumber and $\rho_\mathrm{i}$ is the ion Larmor radius).
-Spatiotemporal evolution of $\hat{C}$ of the temperature fluctuation near $R_\mathrm{ped}$ is shown in Fig.~\ref{fig:nf}(c).
-In contrast to the RMP ELM suppression case, $\hat{C}$ increases during the natural ELM free phase with the increased fluctuation.
-It means that turbulence develops to have a more distinguishable structure (regular pattern) in the natural ELM free phase without the perturbation field, while it couldn't in the RMP ELM suppression phase possibly due to locking on to the stochastic fields~\cite{Cao:2021}.
+One may think that the reduced rescaled complexity $\hat{C}$ is simply a result of the increased broadband fluctuation rather than the RMP field effects.
+For comparison, the broadband $T_{\mathrm{e}}$ fluctuation signal near the pedestal top from a natural ELM free phase without the external perturbation field (\#13531) was analyzed in the same way as the previous RMP ELM suppression analysis.
+The short natural ELM free phase appears for 3.20--3.25~sec with the significant increase of the broadband (0--170 kHz) $T_{\mathrm{e}}$ fluctuation amplitude as shown in Fig.~\ref{fig:cwn}(a).
+The local wavenumber frequency spectra using the poloidally adjacent ECEI channels~\cite{Beall:1998fx, Choi:2019tw} found that the increased $T_{\mathrm{e}}$ fluctuations in both the \#18945 RMP ELM suppression phase (Fig.~\ref{fig:cwn}(c)) and the \#13531 natural ELM free phase (Fig.~\ref{fig:cwn}(d)) have shown the similar broadband feature ($k_\theta \rho_\mathrm{i} < 1$ where $k_\theta$ is the poloidal wavenumber and $\rho_\mathrm{i}$ is the ion Larmor radius).
+However, the $\hat{C}$ of the $T_{\mathrm{e}}$ fluctuation near the pedestal top increases in correlation with the the $T_{\mathrm{e}}$ fluctuation amplitude during the natural ELM free phase as shown in Fig.~\ref{fig:cwn}(b), which is in contrast with the RMP ELM suppression phase result.
+This shows that the Complexity-Entropy analysis can be used to characterize the measured signal of turbulence and the reduction of the rescaled complexity in the RMP ELM suppression phase does not simply result from the increase of broadband fluctuation (see below for comparison between RMP ELM suppression phases).
+Also, Fig.~\ref{fig:cwn}(b) itself shows that turbulence develops to have a more chaotic structure in the natural ELM free phase without the perturbation field.